hyperledger-labs/perun-doc/source/concepts/protocols_funding_withdrawal.rst

 Defintions of asset, funding and withdrawal:

 1. **Asset**: An asset can be any valid token on a given blockchain platform.
-For example, on ethereum platform, it could be ETH, any ERC20 token or any other token.
+For example, on Ethereum platform, it could be ETH, any ERC20 token or any other token.
 A channel can have more one or more assets and channel balances will be defined for each asset.